 We are looking for candidates who want to develop their craft-skills whilst investigating and furthering their understanding of the intellectual underpinning so necessary for quality work.
 We expect that you can already demonstrate competence within the field of editing and that you are comfortable with the terminologies and working practices found in post-production.

-We’ll be selecting the candidates for this course by looking at their applications and show-reels – we will also ask some applicants for an interview either at the university or over Skype for international students.
+We’ll be selecting the candidates for this course by looking at their applications and show-reels.
+We may also interview applicants, either at the university or over Skype for international students.

 The interviewee will mark you on the following criteria with which you can request feedback on afterwards: